- Career Quiz

 Achieve work-life balance

-Achieving a healthy work-life balance is all about striking the right balance between your work commitments and your personal life, and it needs to be done in partnership with your employer.
+Achieving a healthy work-life balance is important.
+It's all about striking the right balance between your work commitments and your personal life, and can be done in partnership with your employer.

-Many roles in the disability and community care sector do not conform to a standard 9-5 working day, or even a standard week.
-These roles can offer greater flexibility when it comes to organising family life, working while you study or pursuing a particular hobby.
+Many roles in the disability, community and aged care sector do not conform to a standard 9-5 working day, or even a standard week.
+The upside is that they can offer greater flexibility when it comes to organising family life, working while you study or pursuing a particular hobby.

 Here are carecareers' top tips to achieve work-life balance:

-- Work out what matters – be realistic about your needs and goals – it's far better to know that you won't be able to manage on a Part Time salary before you've started discussions with your employer than to realise halfway through.
+- Work out what matters – be realistic about your needs and goals.
+For instance, it's far better to know that you won't be able to manage on a part-time salary before you've started discussions with your employer than to realise it halfway through.

-- Know your entitlements – there's a lot of information available on flexible, family-friendly working arrangements, so make sure you take advantage of it and know exactly what you're entitled to.
+- Know your entitlements – there's a lot of information available on flexible, family-friendly working arrangements.
+Be sure you take advantage of it and know exactly what you're entitled to.

 - Negotiate an agreement – whatever outcome you're looking for, aim for a win-win situation by anticipating your manager's concerns, and highlighting business benefits.

-- Schedule your time – an easy way to manage your time is by using activity logs, prioritised to-do lists, and action plans to successfully monitor where time goes.
+- Schedule your time – an easy way to manage your time is by using activity logs, prioritised 'to-do' lists, or action plans to successfully monitor where the hours go.

-- Learn to say ‘no' – to get real balance in your life; you sometimes need to say ‘no' to unreasonable demands and leave work with a clear conscience.
+- Learn to say ‘no' – to get real balance in your life you sometimes need to say ‘no' to unreasonable demands.
+That way you'll always leave work with a clear conscience.

-- Ask for help – if you're working to the best of your ability, and you're still feeling the stress, ask for help, or delegate because there are people and processes in place to help.
+- Ask for help – if you're working to the best of your ability, and you're still feeling the stress, delegate if you can or ask for help.
+There will be people and processes in place to help.

 - Look after your health – make sure you get enough sleep, eat healthily, and exercise regularly.
 Relaxation is a great stress-buster, so make time for your favourite hobby.